Care Guide for the ZZ Plant

 LIGHT: ZZ Plants can live in basically any light condition, even a bathroom that just has a little light leaking in from the hall.
 The only exception is direct light from hot afternoon sun.
 This will scorch your leaves.
 If this happens, move it to a shadier locale.
 You probbaly have spotted ZZ's at your corporate office, mall, or even hair salon.
 One of the reasons businesses love the ZZ is because it grows well under flourescents.

 HUMIDITY: While the ZZ Plant grows natively in humid conditions, it does not require that in your home.
 If you live in an extremely dry climate, just mist it occassionaly or keep it in a bathroom or kitchen for increased humidity.
+I recommend this continuous mister, or a humidifier in the room.

 WATER: Since these are semi-succulent, they can store large quantities of water in their rhysomes.
 This means they can go 2-3 weeks between waterings.
 In winter I cut back to watering every 3 weeks and in the growing season every 10 days.
 ZZ's can develop rot if overwatered so when in doubt, water less.